 Gypsum Board – defined in ASTM C 11, Standard Terminology Relating to Gypsum and Related Building Materials and Systems, as “the generic name for a family of sheet products consisting of a noncombustible core primarily of gypsum with paper surfacing.”
 Gypsum board may be further described as follows:

-- Regular Gypsum Board – a gypsum board with naturally occurring fire resistance from the
+- Regular Gypsum Board – a gypsum board with naturally occurring fire resistance from thegypsum in the core; or

 - Type X Gypsum Board – a gypsum board with special core additives to increase the natural fire resistance of regular gypsum board.

-Refer to GA-235-10, Gypsum Board Typical Mechanical and Physical Properties, for more information on characteristics, properties and performance.
-GA-235-10 is a free download located in the Publications section.
+Refer to GA-235, Gypsum Board Typical Mechanical and Physical Properties, for more information on characteristics, properties and performance.
+GA-235 is a free download located in the bookstore section.